SpencerCDixon/redux-cli/design.md

 **Tasks** will act like rake tasks in rails.
 **Blueprints** will be what gets created via generate.
 These can be overridden by individual projects so that way projects can manage their own blueprints.

+Commander will be used to spawn off top level commands.
+The primary purpose of commander will be to parse options/args and display useful help for all the different options.
+Once args have been parsed they can be passed down to SubCommands.